Clear Window Decals vs. Window Clings

 By Naomi J. Golbeck, Decals.com Staff

-Basically, custom window clings are made out of vinyl with a low-tack adhesive, or less-sticky adhesive, thus making them ideal for repositioning.
-Remember those Rudolph and Frosty winter window decorations?
-Those are static clings, and they use static instead of an adhesive.
-It’s basically the same concept, which is great if you own a business with ever changing window signs!
+Remember those cute Rudolph and Frosty Christmas decorations?
+Those are static clings in most cases, and they use friction instead of an adhesive.
+However, window clings are basically the same concept, which is great if you own a business with ever changing window decorations!

-Back-adhesive is used for a typical decal or sticker.
-The adhesive is placed on the back of the product which sits on the outside of a window, exposed to the elements, facing outward, like on store fronts.
+Back-adhesive is used for a typical decal or sticker, just like one you’d place on a laptop.
+The adhesive is placed on the back of the product which sits on the outside of a window, exposed to the elements, facing outward.

 - Clear vinyl clings may have either front adhesive or back adhesive.